clouditor/cloud-property-graph/ppg-testing-library/Identifiability/I5-identifying-shared-data/Python/README.md

 # Test Case Description: ID5 - Identifying Shared Data
-- Threat description: Identifier such as firstname, lastname or email are used for authorization.
-The data is first being sent to a third party which then sends identifiable data to the requested server.
+- Threat description: Identifier such as first name, last name, username are sent to a service which then sends it to another party
 - Expected test outcome:
-  1. The auth request with identifiable data from client to third party is detected
+  1. The data flow from the client to the server and then to the external party are detected